KhazanAlexey/HouseBulider/README.md

 Description:
 City Builder component/module takes some input data to build houses.
 You may change color, number of floors, name of a house as well as remove, duplicate or add new houses.
+Show modal on hover a house to see the house number.
+Change color per floor.
+Rotate window on hover.

  # stack: